Vipin-Singh-Negi/Image-Steganography/README.md

 1. Hiding existence of text.
 2. Password protected(max10 digits).
 3. Password encryption.
-4. Encoding/Decoding text into image.
+4. Embedding text into image and decoding text from image.

 Requirements:
 1. Java 7 or above.